 When I was 12 years old, I began keeping a journal and a sketchbook to chronicle the wildlife and natural events around my home near Croton-on-Hudson, New York.
-Back then, in the early 1970s, the house was surrounded by large expanses of woodland: oaks and hickories, tulip poplars, sassafras in the undergrowth.
+Back then, in the early 1970s, the house was surrounded by woodland: oaks and hickories, tulip poplars, sassafras in the undergrowth.
 Our three acres sloped down to a small lake and I spent hours at the water's edge watching the life within.

-I had long been passionately interested in nature, starting with a typical five-year-old's fascination with dinosaurs.
+I had long been interested in nature, starting with a typical five-year-old's fascination with dinosaurs.
 When my father brought me to meet my first-grade teacher a few days before the beginning of school, she asked if I had learned to spell yet.
 My father handed me a piece of chalk and I wrote "Tyrannosaurus rex" on the blackboard.
 Instead of the usual bedtime stories, I made my parents read me Ruth Moore's Man, Time, and Fossils and Darwin's The Origin of Species and the Descent of Man.
 Not that I understood much, but I was dying for anything that even mentioned dinosaurs or prehistory.

 Birds were next on my list of serial obsessions, followed by reptiles and amphibians, and then wildflowers.
-I read every book in my school's library on these subjects, moved on to the public library, and then borrowed more books and magazines from friends.
+I read every book in my school's library on these subjects, moved on to the public library, and then borrowed more books from friends.
 Reading about nature had almost as powerful an effect on me as being in it, and when I saw an animal or plant that I'd previously only read about it was like meeting a celebrity.

 The journals document my observations over four years, from 1971 to the beginning of 1975.
 The field notes include data tables, field trip reports, and other devices I dreamed up to record my observations during the same period.
 The sketchbooks provide another view, more poetic and artistic, of what I was keeping track of in my journals, and "A Naturalist's Notebook" reveals my first attempts at creative nature writing in my early teens.
 The drawings that illustrate this site are from my sketchbooks, and were done when I was 12-15 years old.